Big data: Architecture

 Big data repositories have existed in many forms, often built by corporations with a special need.
 Commercial vendors historically offered parallel database management systems for big data beginning in the 1990s.
 For many years, WinterCorp published the largest database report.

 Teradata Corporation in 1984 marketed the parallel processing DBC 1012 system.
 Teradata systems were the first to store and analyze 1 terabyte of data in 1992.
 Hard disk drives were 2.5 GB in 1991 so the definition of big data continuously evolves.
 Teradata installed the first petabyte class RDBMS based system in 2007.
 As of 2017, there are a few dozen petabyte class Teradata relational databases installed, the largest of which exceeds 50 PB.
 Systems up until 2008 were 100% structured relational data.
-Since then, Teradata has added unstructured data types including XML, JSON, and Avro.
+Since then, Teradata has added semi structured data types including XML, JSON, and Avro.

 In 2000, Seisint Inc. (now LexisNexis Risk Solutions) developed a C++-based distributed platform for data processing and querying known as the HPCC Systems platform.
 This system automatically partitions, distributes, stores and delivers structured, semi-structured, and unstructured data across multiple commodity servers.
 Users can write data processing pipelines and queries in a declarative dataflow programming language called ECL.
 Data analysts working in ECL are not required to define data schemas upfront and can rather focus on the particular problem at hand, reshaping data in the best possible manner as they develop the solution.
 In 2004, LexisNexis acquired Seisint Inc. and their high-speed parallel processing platform and successfully used this platform to integrate the data systems of Choicepoint Inc. when they acquired that company in 2008.
 In 2011, the HPCC systems platform was open-sourced under the Apache v2.0 License.

 CERN and other physics experiments have collected big data sets for many decades, usually analyzed via high-throughput computing rather than the map-reduce architectures usually meant by the current "big data" movement.